-It has occurred to me that some days I am like the pool lifeguard.
+It has occurred to me that some days I am like the pool lifeguard, in a flipping pool.
 I’m up there on my high chair, I’ve got the pink zinc across my face like war paint.
 I have my whistle for the troublemakers, I have my flotation device for those who entered the pool and weren’t ready to.
 I’m also there to support the new swimmers and to provide slow lanes for the more adept swimmer who have been at the pool a long time and are keen to keep swimming but at their own pace.
 I’m also clearing lanes for those swimmers who are keen to take on Michael Phelps and occasionally get a leg cramp.
 I look after them all.

 I am privileged to have teachers honestly share their concerns about teaching with devices and associated organisation systems with me.
 These concerns centre around the expense to families, robotic replacement and how to make a measurable difference with the devices.
 The transformation that the journey of flipping brings to these challenges is so positive.

 It has literally, for some, been the difference between quitting or remaining employed.
 Time and time again I have been told that before starting to use flipping, resignation letters were written.
 PLD has turned this around and reignited a passion for teaching, teachers often use the lifesaving reference, “Thanks, this is a lifesaver.”

 Teachers frequently begin their digital journey, worried that being a 1:1 device environment would be another extra, in a place where there is already a deficit of time and energy.
 However, as we near the end of our 1st full year promoting inflipping with KAR, I am finding that this is changing.
 There is now a view that digital is the nuts and bolts of being able to flip and still have time to do the extra things that teachers always dream of doing.